This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 During your procedure:

 - An endotracheal (ET) tube may be put into your trachea (windpipe) through your mouth to help you breathe.
 The ET tube will be connected to a ventilator (breathing machine).
 You are placed on your side with your arm raised above your head.
 Two or 3 small incisions are made between your ribs.
-Caregivers insert an endoscope and other instruments into these small incisions.
+Healthcare providers insert an endoscope and other instruments into these small incisions.

-- Your caregiver may use an ultrasound to clearly see the lesions that need to be examined or removed.
-Air will be taken out from one lung to give more space for your caregiver to see and work.
+- Your healthcare provider may use an ultrasound to clearly see the lesions that need to be examined or removed.
+Air will be taken out from one lung to give more space for your healthcare provider to see and work.
 A biopsy may be done on the lesion, or it may be completely removed.
 A tube will be placed in an incision to put medicines directly onto the lungs.
 A tube will also be placed in one of the incisions to allow fluids to drain.
 This tube will help your lungs fill back up with air after the procedure.
 The remaining incisions are closed with stitches.

 After your procedure: